You grab your boxed mac and cheese out of the cupboard, get a pan ready, and then BAM.

 How to substitute evaporated milk for regular milk in mac and cheese

-Mix 2 tablespoons evaporated milk with 2 tablespoons of cold water in a small bowl.
+Mix2 tablespoons of evaporated milk with 2 tablespoons of water in a small bowl.

 Next, add the evaporated milk and water mixture as you normally would to the mac and cheese, butter and cheese powder mix.

 Texture: No noticeable differences.